Skip to main content

 });

 Retry behavior: Quidkey retries for up to 3 days with exponential backoff until your endpoint returns any 2xx status.
-Events may be delivered out of order or duplicated — de-duplicate using the top-level id field.
+Events may be delivered out of order or duplicated, so de-duplicate using the top-level id field.

 Fee Handling